 - Talk to your baby.
 He/she will find your voice calming.

 - Answer when your baby makes sounds by repeating the sounds and adding words.
 This will help them learn to use language.

 - Read to your baby.
 This will help them develop and understand language and sounds.

 - Sing to your baby and play music.
 This will help your baby develop a love for music and will help his brain development.

 - Take care of yourself physically, mentally, and emotionally.
 Parenting can be hard work!
-It is easier to enjoy your new baby and be a positive, loving parent when you are feeling good yourself
+It is easier to enjoy your new baby and be a positive, loving parent when you are feeling good yourself.

 - Make sure you always put your baby to sleep on her back to prevent sudden infant death syndrome (commonly known as SIDS).
-Read more about new recommendations for safe sleep for infants here.

 - Protect your baby and family from secondhand smoke.
 Do not allow anyone to smoke in your home.

 - Place your baby in a rear-facing car seat in the back seat while they’re riding in a car.

 - Prevent your baby from choking by cutting their food into small bites.
 Keep small objects and other things your baby could swallow out of reach.

 - Don’t allow your baby to play with anything that might cover their face.